-As explained above, writing a will allows you to decide how a number of things are dealt with should you die – as well as who you want to benefit from your estate.
+Writing a will allows you to decide how a number of things are dealt with when you pass away – as well as who you want to benefit from your estate.

-Dying intestate can also lead to many years of legal wrangling for those left behind.
+This is called dying intestate and can also lead to many years of legal wrangling for those left behind.

 Are there any other advantages to having a will?